VighneshKharge/Spotify-Data-Pipline-Project/README.md

   1. In configuration --> change Timeout to 1 min as by default it is 3 sec.
   2. In Permission --> Add IAM Role to allow lambda to access S3 Bucket
   3. In layers add  'AWSSDKPandas-Python38'

+ **Creating tables from files stored in s3 using AWS Glue & AWS Athena**

+- Using Glue Crawler, it will infer the schema of the data in this case three crawlers are created for the song_data, album_dta & artist_data folder but the database will the same.

+- Using Glue Data Catalog which stores the metadata will help AWS Athena to create a table.

+- In Athena, in the respective database we can see the tables created, now to avoid errors while running queries in Athena create a new S3 bucket & add it's path in Athena-->setting-->manage-->Give Newly created S3 Bucket Path.
+In this bucket Athena will store query results.